Time Zone: Pacific Time

 Not Made By Me: Section images, effect images, and the trees.
 (I did make the textures and the images with the cartoony boxes.)

 I made a ton of obby parts that are interactive and make obbys interesting.

 GIFs and Descriptions

 Here are just a few of the obby parts.
 There are a lot more that have to do with gameplay and unlockable shop items.

 Giver Pad - Gives the player any gear item.

 Lava Pad - Kills players and destroys any parts that touch it.

 Speed Pad - Makes players go a specific speed for a set time.

 I am currently not taking any long term commitments.
-I will do short jobs that I think are interesting for very cheap (or free).
+I am however doing short jobs that I think are interesting for very cheap (or free).
 In the future I plan to do games with co-developers who have different skill sets than me.